HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 `default_code` can be given as an `async-function`, or as a `str` representing one already precreated one.

-The precreated ones are the following:
+The pre-created ones are the following:

 | Name                                      | Description                                                               |
 |-------------------------------------------|---------------------------------------------------------------------------|